 RECOMMENDATION: Do get Travel Medical Insurance for your visit to Canada.
-The healthcare can be very expensive without proper health insurance coverage so you aren’t left in a lurch.
+The healthcare can be costly without proper health insurance coverage, so you aren’t left in a lurch.

 The Canadian national universal health coverage is only for Canada citizens and lawful residents.

-However, newcomers in Canada, however, may not have the same access to services.
+However, newcomers in Canada may not have the same access to services.

-Canada’s hospitality industry has always been steady owing to the variety of business it encompasses.
-There has been not so much serious growth as well as much of noticeable decline.
+Canada’s hospitality industry has always been stable, owing to the variety of business it encompasses.
+There has been not so severe much growth as well as much of noticeable decline.

 The incredible geographical variety of Canada is regarded as a significant tourist attraction.
 The country’s tourism is centered across locations like Toronto, Vancouver Island, Montreal, Niagara Falls, the Canadian Rockies along with the national capital region Ottawa.
 The large cities in Canada are considered to be known for their culture, diversity, national parks, and historic sites.